tathagat-m/pincode-js/README.md

 # pincode-js
-A simple JS Library that can validate Pincode
+A simple JS Library that can validate different country's Pincode